Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 No subscription and no 12-month commitment.
 TruPoint charges a flat per-property fee, which suits investors, wholesalers, agents, and lenders who run title on deal after deal without wanting an enterprise data contract.
 Repeat clients reuse a quick intake, so ordering the next report takes seconds.

-The title turned up a lien or a name that needs to come off.
-Can you prepare the deed to fix it?
+The report shows a name that needs to come off title.
+Can you prepare the deed?

 Yes.
-TruPoint is a Registered Legal Document Assistant, so the same office that runs your title can prepare the deed to correct or transfer it, including grant, quitclaim, interspousal, and trust transfer deeds, e-recorded across California.
-Once your title report shows what needs to change, the deed work picks up from the same intake.
-You can start a deed at our online property deed transfer page.
+TruPoint is a Registered Legal Document Assistant, so the same office that runs your title can prepare the deed to remove a name, correct a name, or transfer the property — grant, quitclaim, interspousal, and trust transfer deeds, e-recorded across California.
+Once your report shows what needs to change, the deed work picks up from the same intake.
+A recorded lien is different: it is cleared when the debt is paid and the lienholder records a release or reconveyance, not by a deed.

 Order Today